• Skip to primary navigation

 Best wineries to visit in Stanthorpe

-It had been a while since I had visited the wineries of Stanthorpe.
+When I visited Stanthorpe in 2020, it had been a while since I last spent time here and in amongst the vineyards.
 Over the last ten years, my corporate role had brought me out here many times, but they were definitely all work and no play situations.
-So, when I was given an opportunity to visit some of the best wineries in Stanthorpe I jumped at the chance.
+So, when I was given an opportunity to visit some Queensland wineries, and some of the best wineries in Stanthorpe, I jumped at the chance.

 Not only would this give me a chance to get re-acquainted with some old favourites, but it would also allow me to learn about many of the new varieties that are popping up in this area, known as the Granite Belt.
-Furthermore, it would allow me to provide some support to an area that has had more than its fair share of difficult times, waging its own very personal war with drought and fire.
+Furthermore, it would allow me to provide some support to an area that has had more than its fair share of difficult times, waging its own very personal war with drought, fire and now COVID-19.

-The earth was a little scorched in places and yes, it’s glaringly obvious that it has been some time since the area has had the good fortune of solid rain, but this is a regional town that is most certainly open for business.
-It’s an area that I believe should be visited for several days.
+Now, the town of Stanthorpe is a tourist boomtown, with record numbers of visitors flocking to the region to stay and play.
+Stanthorpe is a town that should be visited for several days.
 Take a long weekend, or at least head out for a few days that include an overnight stopover.
-There’s so much to see and do in Stanthorpe that you will quite easily fill in your time.
+There’s so much to see in Stanthorpe that you will quite easily fill in your time.

-If I could sum up my time in Stanthorpe, I would look no further than the words of Rob Fenwick, owner of Heritage Estate Wines who said, “We know from people who have stayed with us that they love the experience of meeting real winemakers, real owners and people with skin in the game”.
+If I could sum up my time in the regional Queensland town of Stanthorpe, I would look no further than the words of Rob Fenwick, owner of Heritage Estate Wines who said, “We know from people who have stayed with us that they love the experience of meeting real winemakers, real owners and people with skin in the game”.

 I couldn’t agree more.
 The Granite Belt is an area where this is not something you might get on a good day or if the wind is blowing in the right direction.
 Talking directly with their customers is the heart and soul of this region and every single winery owner.